harness-community/harness-opensource-lab/README.md

 GitSpaces come with an Ubuntu image (`mcr.microsoft.com/devcontainers/base:dev-ubuntu-24.04`) if you don’t have a DevContainer file with a base image defined.

-8. In your gitspace, add the following file to your repo: `podinfo/files/master/~/.devcontainer/devcontainer.json`
+8. In your Gitspace, add the following file to your repo: `podinfo/files/master/~/.devcontainer/devcontainer.json`

 ```
 {